joeberkovitz/qgis-nautical/index.md

 markers look, are colored, labeled, etc. These are quite involved and beyond the scope of this guide but they are easy to experiment with.

-### Adding route segments
+### Adding route segments with compass bearings

 To add route segments to your maps which are automatically labeled with the distance and magnetic bearing, you can use one of the two *Routes* layers in the project.
-Pick the appropriate magnetic declination for your area.
+Pick the appropriate magnetic variation for your area.

 In the main map window, select this layer in the **Layers** panel by clicking it, and use the menu command **Layer > Toggle Editing** to let you edit the layer.